camilin87/jasmine-intro/Readme.txt

 Jasmine intro Client and Server side code

+Setup
+in the client folder run
+> npm install

+Test Execution
-index.html has the running unit tests
+open index.html with the a web browser

-test with this call
+Factorial Service Url
 https://murmuring-ravine-8545.herokuapp.com/?n=500

-this call is the python limit, it takes around 20s https://murmuring-ravine-8545.herokuapp.com/?n=100000
+# this call is the python limit, it takes around 20s
+https://murmuring-ravine-8545.herokuapp.com/?n=100000